Types of Chemical Hazards and How to Manage Them

 Types of Chemical Hazards in the Workplace

 There are several types of chemical hazards in the workplace.
-While there are several classifications for these chemical hazards, many of these hazardous chemical substances fall within several of these classifications.
+While there are several classifications for these chemical hazards, many of these hazardous chemical substances fall within these 9 classifications.

 Chemical hazards that are classified as irritants cause harm to the eyes, skin, or respiratory tract of a person.
 Irritants are either highly, moderately, or slightly water-soluble.
 The hazards can manifest as redness, rashes, inflammation, coughing, or hemorrhaging.
 Irritants are mostly short-term severe illnesses but can also have long-lasting side effects in some people.
 People can also have an allergic reaction to some of these chemical materials with long-lasting health impacts or even be fatal.